txlhae/tiri-frontend/README.md

-# kind_clock
+# Tiri Mobile App

-A new Flutter project.
+A Flutter-based mobile application for community help requests and resource sharing.